easycoder/rbrstory/rbrstory/home/overview.md

 The user interface should present informaiton clearly and simply without requiring any tehnical knowledge to operate.
 The main screen should present a clear view of the entire system, showing which rooms are being heated and when the next program change will occur.
 Room-specific functionality can be implemented with popup windows that open in response to taps on large buttons on the main screen.

 **Simple to install**
 The system should require the minimum of electrical and plumbing work to install.
 Electrical work is limited to running cables from power sockets to radiators, which will all have a small control box near them.
-Radiators will have to be already fitted with TRVs; if this is not already thecase then a plumber will be needed to change the valves.
+Radiators will have to be already fitted with TRVs; if this is not already the case then a plumber will be needed to change the valves.
 See ~tid:comms:Installation and comms~.

 **Its cost can be recovered quickly from the savings made by using it**
 It should be possible to save anything from 10% to 30% of annual heating cost by only heating rooms when they are needed.
 The saving in energy cost should cover the installation cost of the system within a couple of years.